glasgowm148/namespaces/ergo/caip2.md

 ## Semantics

-The `namespace` "ergo" covers the Ergo blockchain network.
-The `reference` is a combination of the network type (mainnet, testnet) and the port number, which identifies a specific blockchain within the Ergo network.

-Let's look at the prefix byte, which contains information about the network and address types:
+The prefix byte contains information about the network and address types:

 Possible network types are: